-Evidence Based Practice for Osteopathy aims to contextualize the role of evidence and research in manual therapy.
-Students are able to investigate the applicability of qualitative and quantitative research approaches through a deeper examination of what these approaches offer.
-The process of research is introduced with an emphasis on ethical considerations of manual therapy research involving patients and other stakeholders.
+Evidence Based Practice for Osteopathy aims to contextualize the role of evidence and research in osteopathy.
+Students are able to investigate the applicability of qualitative and quantitative research approaches through examination of biases and confounders.
+Ethical considerations are explored through various osteopathic research design scenarios.

 HRE1000 - Evidence and Research